dotnet/docs/docs/core/compatibility/index.md

 - ✔️ **ALLOWED: Adding or removing an override**

-  Note that introducing an override might cause previous consumers to skip over the override when calling [base](../../csharp/language-reference/keywords/base.md).
+  Introducing an override might cause previous consumers to skip over the override when calling [base](../../csharp/language-reference/keywords/base.md).

 - ✔️ **ALLOWED: Adding a constructor to a class, along with a parameterless constructor if the class previously had no constructors**